Bira/octopus-carnival/_posts/2017-09-25-pathfinder-dfrpg-barbarian.md

 ## Design Notes

-Amiri spent 2 points from starting cash to buy the big sword.
+Amiri spent 2 points on extra starting cash to buy the big sword.

 ### Changes from the First Iteration